danthedrummer/HuddlOut_server/README.md

 **EXAMPLE:** *api/user/edit?token=123&firstName=John&lastName=Doe&profilePicture=3&age=23&description=I%20like%20programming!&privacy=PRIVATE*

-**RETURNS:** *"invalid params" if invalid params, "profile picture invalid range" if the profile picture value is invalid, "description invalid range" if the description value is too large, "privacy invalid value" if privacy does not match either "PUBLIC" or "PRIVATE", "success" if edit is successful*
+**RETURNS:** *"invalid params" if invalid params, "description invalid range" if the description value is too large, "privacy invalid value" if privacy does not match either "PUBLIC" or "PRIVATE", "success" if edit is successful*

 #### Get Profile